 Once you find the right fit, you will need to follow up with your dentist several times during the first year and then periodically to ensure the fit remains good and to reassess your signs and symptoms

 Adaptive servoventilation.
 This airway device was recently approved; the device learns your normal breathing pattern and stores the information on an integrated computer.
 When you fall asleep, the machine uses pressure to normalize your breathing and prevent you from having pauses.

 Adaptive servoventilation appears to be more effective than other forms of positive airway pressure in treating complex sleep apnea in some people.

 Surgery: According to the American Academy of Dental Sleep Medicine, upper airway surgery may be recommended when other treatment options have failed to eliminate the symptoms of apnea.
 Depending on the location and nature of the airway obstruction, the procedure may be minimally invasive or more complex.
 Tonsils or other parts of the soft palate or throat may need to be removed.

-It is comforting to know that our oral health is in the hands of dental professionals in whom we trust our smile.
-Still, it is necessary to advise people that dental treatments are lasting as long as patients will adopt the measures required to ensure the longevity of your dental crown or bridge, such as:
+It is comforting to know that our oral health is in the hands of ventura dental professionals in whom we trust our smile.
+Still, it is necessary to advise people that dental treatments last as long as patients will adopt the measures required to ensure the longevity of your dental crown or bridge, such as:

 It will be essential to keep your gums and teeth healthy by brushing with fluoride toothpaste twice a day along with daily flossing.